Packaging Existing Binaries¶

 adding options: shared/static, or using different settings), adding dependencies (

-Then, we will assume that we have in our current directory a lib folder with some binary for this “hello” library libhello.a, compatible for example with Windows MinGW (gcc) version 4.9:
+Based on the above, We can assume that our current directory contains a lib folder with a number binaries for this “hello” library libhello.a, compatible for example with Windows MinGW (gcc) version 4.9:

 $ conan export-pkg .
 Hello/0.1@myuser/testing -s os=Windows -s compiler=gcc -s compiler.version=4.9 ...

-Having a test_package folder is still very recommended, to locally test the package before uploading.
-As we don’t want to build the package from sources, the flow would be:
+Having a test_package folder is still highly recommended for testing the package locally before upload.
+As we don’t want to build the package from the sources, the flow would be:

 $ conan new Hello/0.1 --bare --test # customize test_package project # customize package recipe if necessary $ cd my/path/to/binaries $ conan export-pkg PATH/TO/conanfile.py Hello/0.1@myuser/testing -s os=Windows -s compiler=gcc -s compiler.version=4.9 ... $ conan test PATH/TO/test_package/conanfile.py Hello/0.1@myuser/testing -s os=Windows -s compiler=gcc -s ...

-The last 2 steps can be repeated for any number of configurations.
+The last two steps can be repeated for any number of configurations.

-In this case, having a complete conan recipe, with the detailed retrieval of the binaries could be the preferred way, because it has better reproducibility, and the original binaries might be traced.
-Such a recipe would be like:
+In this scenario, creating a complete Conan recipe, with the detailed retrieval of the binaries could be the preferred method, because it is reproducible, and the original binaries might be traced.
+Follow our sample recipe for this purpose:

 class HelloConan(ConanFile): name = "Hello" version = "0.1" settings = "os", "compiler", "build_type", "arch" def build(self): if self.settings.os == "Windows" and self.compiler == "Visual Studio": url = ("https://<someurl>/downloads/hello_binary%s_%s.zip" % (str(self.settings.compiler.version), str(self.settings.build_type))) elif ...: url = ... else: raise Exception("Binary does not exist for these settings") tools.get(url) def package(self): self.copy("*") # assume package as-is, but you can also copy specific files or rearrange def package_info(self): # still very useful for package consumers self.cpp_info.libs = ["hello"]